The Fostering Network

-As part of the Big Lottery funded Confidence in Care Consortium, The Fostering Network Wales are delivering free Fostering Changes training programmes across Wales for Independent Fostering Agencies over the next 4 years.
-The courses are open to all foster carers regardless of their experience and relationship to the children they look after.
-The next Fostering Changes Courses for foster carers in the Independent sector will be running from January – March 2017 in South Wales.
+As part of the Big Lottery funded Confidence in Care Consortium, The Fostering Network Wales are delivering free Fostering Changes training programmes across Wales for independent fostering agencies.
+Places are available for all their foster carers, regardless of their experience and relationship to the children they look after.
+The next Fostering Changes courses for the independent sector will run in Wrexham and Cardiff after the Easter holidays